 When naming your coworking space, as with all other businesses, you think about your offered services and the brand image you want to project.

 You can come up with your name in three ways:

-With your name determined, you can then decide on your company logo and colors to distinguish your coworking space.
+With your name determined, you can then decide on your company logo design, text logo, and colors to distinguish your coworking space.
 This will be helpful when putting up your building signage, marketing materials and campaigns, business portfolio, and more.